Company Logo - Home Link

 If you want to avoid being packed into public transit with a bunch of other people, one of the best options is to get a private transfer.

-There are several companies offering this service in Barcelona, and depending on which one you choose, you can expect to pay at least €35-€45 for a ride to the city centre.
+Several companies offering this service in Barcelona, and depending on which one you choose, you can expect to pay at least €35-€45 for a ride to the city centre.

 These companies usually charge per ride and allow up to 3-4 passengers per private transfer, which could make the price less than €10 per passenger.